 This seed is rich in Iron which is vital for the production of healthy blood cells in the body.
-Besides, it has small amount of manganese, acrucial mineral that acts as an antioxidant and is necessary for metabolism and development.
+Besides, it has a small amount of manganese, a crucial mineral that acts as an antioxidant and is necessary for metabolism and development.

 Good for hair:

-Advantageous for hair, anise helps significantly in developing new hair, also help to grow hair faster.
+Advantageous for hair, anise helps significantly in developing new hair and also helps to grow hair faster.
 Anise oil relieves from dandruff and dry skin.
-It is antimicrobial&antiseptic, treating skin diseases, balancing pH and significantly reducing itching.
+It is antimicrobial&antiseptic, treating skin diseases, balancing pH, and significantly reducing itching.

 Good for weight loss:

 Yes, that's right!
 It has many significant nutrients which make it an important spice to boost weight loss.
-Due to rich source of fiber, antioxidants, and minerals, it play an important role in burning fat and supporting good health.
-It is recommended by an Ayurvedic too, and is used in variety of concoctions.
+Due to rich source of fiber, antioxidants, and minerals, it plays an important role in burning fat and supporting good health.
+It is recommended by an Ayurvedic too and is used in a variety of concoctions.

 Anise seed is generally known as a carminative and an expectorant.
-It’s ability to reduce swelling and relax the digestive tract still is used today, especially in pediatrics.
-Sometimes, depending upon the health condition, its’ high dose may be used as an antispasmodic and an antiseptic for treating of cough, asthma, and bronchitis.
-Research as such do not reveals clinical data regarding the use of anise as an expectorant or as an antimicrobial.
+Its ability to reduce swelling and relax the digestive tract still is used today, especially in pediatrics.
+Sometimes, depending upon the health condition, its’ high dose may be used as an antispasmodic and an antiseptic for treating cough, asthma, and bronchitis.
+Research as such does not reveal clinical data regarding the use of anise as an expectorant or as an antimicrobial.

-As such there are no recent clinical readings to guide use of anise seed.
-Nonetheless, typical use in dyspepsia is 0.5 to 3 g of seed or 0.1 to 0.3 mL of the essential oil.
+As such there are no recent clinical readings to guide the use of anise seed.
+Nonetheless, typical use in dyspepsia is 0.5 to 3 g of seed or 0.1 to 0.3 ml of the essential oil.

 ➠ Due to estrogen-like effects, there's some concern that the use of anise supplements may be potentially harmful to people with hormone-sensitive conditions, such as hormone-dependent cancers (uterine, ovarian and breast cancer), endometriosis, and uterine fibroids.

-➠ It may result allergic reactions of the skin, respiratory tract, and GI tract.
+➠ It may result in allergic reactions of the skin, respiratory tract, and GI tract.